Financing Your Education

 The Graduate School at Hood College offers a great education with affordable tuition and a number of ways to pay for graduate coursework.

-Hood College offers a number of graduate assistantships that provide tuition and stipends for teaching and/or research assistance.
-Workships that provide partial tuition remission are available in academics, athletics and student life.
-See Graduate Assistantships and Workships page for more information and how to apply.
+Hood College offers a number of graduate assistantships (GAs) that provide tuition and/or stipends in exchange for teaching, research, coaching or other assistance to the College.
+Such assistantships provide full or partial tuition remission and are available in academics, athletics and student life.
+More information regarding Graduate Assistantships can be found below.

 To apply for a Federal Direct Unsubsidized Graduate Loan (up to $20,500 maximum eligibility):